-- 1) Implement a plan to introduce each child and family to the VPK program prior to the first day of school; - 2) Implement a transition plan to enhance promotion and smooth transition for each child and family into the kindergarten setting; - 3) Implement a family engagement policy that may include, but is not limited to, family consultation, parenting skills training, home visits, and opportunities for parents/family members to volunteer.
-These services may be provided through a collaborative effort with other local agencies serving children and families; - 4) Document quarterly family engagement opportunities and attendees; - 5) Conduct parent/teacher or family/teacher conferences regarding each child at least two (2) times each school year; - 6) Offer families an opportunity to learn about the personal safety curriculum taught in the school; - 7) Assist families of children in the VPK program needing extended-day/extended-year services outside the 5.5 hour/180-day school year to obtain quality care.
+- 1) implement a plan to introduce each child and family to the VPK program prior to the first day of school; - 2) implement a transition plan to enhance promotion and smooth transition for each child and family into the kindergarten setting; - 3) implement a family engagement policy that may include, but is not limited to, family consultation, parenting skills training, home visits, and opportunities for parents/family members to volunteer.
+These services may be provided through a collaborative effort with other local agencies serving children and families; - 4) document quarterly family engagement opportunities and attendees; - 5) conduct a minimum of two (2) parent/teacher or family/teacher conferences each school year regarding each child; - 6) offer families an opportunity to learn about the personal safety curriculum taught in the school; - 7) assist families of children in the VPK program needing extended-day/extended-year services outside the 6 hour/180-day school year to obtain quality care.
 The Grantee may provide the extended services, or they may collaborate with another agency to provide the extended services.
 A list of childcare agencies can be obtained from the Child Care Resource and Referral Agency.
-(It is not mandated that the childcare service be provided by the Grantee, but the Grantee must assist families in obtaining the needed childcare.)
-Any services provided beyond the minimum 5.5-hour instructional day could be subject to fees payable by the family or other available resources; and
+(It is not mandated that the extended services be provided by the Grantee, but the Grantee must assist families in obtaining the needed care.)
+Any services provided beyond the minimum 6-hour day could be subject to fees payable by the family or other available resources; and

-8) Administer the family survey distributed by the TDOE's early learning division, aka office of early learning, in the spring of each school year.
+8) administer the family survey distributed by the TDOE's early learning division, aka office of early learning, in the spring of each school year.